arodriguez82/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 ---
+The following includes an analysis of Kickstarter campaign data for campaigns launched between October 2010 and February 2017.
+The analysis provides information on the success rate of campaigns based on category.
+Further analysis of the data provided an ideal goal amount, launch date and campaign length outlined below with the following graphs.

 ![Category Outcome Chart](https://github.com/arodriguez82/kickstarter-analysis/blob/master/Parent%20Category%20Outcome%20Chart.png?raw=true)
 Based on the number of successful Kickstarter campaigns across all categories, theater campaigns have experienced the highest number of successful outcomes.
 ---